What is CBDA and How Does it Work?

 - Activates serotonin receptors– called your neurotransmitter of happiness.
 Interestingly enough, serotonin is not just found in your brain.
 You have more serotonin receptors in your guts than you do in your head.
 CBDA helps strengthen the Gut-Brain connection by activating serotonin receptors.

 - Activates two of the most important receptors on the nucleus of your cells (PPARα & PPARγ).
 These nuclear receptors regulate what genes are on and off, and are directly linked to metabolism and how we process the food that we eat.

 - CBDA has been shown in animal studies to inhibit the COX-1 enzyme involved with inflammation.
 Aspirin also works the same way.

 - Stimulates the vanilloid receptors TRPV1 and TRPV2.
 These receptors might not be the flashy receptors that get all the press, but your body’s vanilloid system performs vital functions such as the processing of pain signals and vanilloid receptor dysfunction is linked to neurodegenerative disorders.

-In studies in mice and rats, CBDA is potent at reducing nausea as well as the anticipation of nausea.
+In studies in mice and rats, CBDA is potent at reducing nausea, as well as the anticipation of nausea.
 In mouse stress tests, it reduces anxiety.
 In rats, it helps with inflammation.
 But all of this research needs further confirmation in humans.

-PlusCBD Products That Have CBDA
+PlusCBD CBDA Products

-We created our Raw CBD Softgel Capsules to be the best source for a mix of CBDA, CBD, and all the ingredients that go into a full-spectrum hemp extract such as the terpenes, minor cannabinoids, and fatty acids.
+We created our Raw CBD Softgel Capsules to be the best source for a mix of raw CBDA, CBD, and all the ingredients that go into a full-spectrum hemp extract such as the terpenes, minor cannabinoids, and fatty acids.
 These molecules all work together for good to help your guts to be happy and therefore, for you to be happy.